 Your retail prices should cover your retailing expenses.
 In the example of a street fair, you have the booth fee, travel, hotel, food, time for sitting at the booth, expenses involved in creating your booth (such as tent, cases, tables, fabric for your drape, and display expenses such as lights, fixtures, and more.)
 These expenses are not covered in your wholesale price.
 Retailing has its own set of expenses which is why there is a retail price.

-Old Time Quality Flower Pin by Harriete Estel Berman is constructed from post consumer recycled tin cans.
-Retail Price for this pin is $380.
+Old Time Quality Flower Pin by Harriete Estel Berman is constructed from post-consumer recycled tin cans.
 One of a kind and hallmarked with my iron hallmark to establish the provenance.
 This flower will never fade.